-Take your vehicle to a qualified technician for a safety check, advise experts at the publication Driving.
+Take your vehicle to a qualified technician for a safety check.
 Even if you plan to sell your car at a dealership or other retailer, understanding what work needs to be done will help you better negotiate a selling price, especially if you get an estimate on needed repairs or maintenance.

 3. Keep it clean

-Whether you have the car professionally detailed or clean it yourself, make sure it’s spick-and-span inside and out, advises Driving.
-Otherwise, expect potential buyers to wonder whether the lack of cleaning translates into lack of maintenance.
+Whether you have the car professionally detailed or clean it yourself, make sure it’s spick and span, inside and out.
+Otherwise, expect potential buyers to wonder whether the lack of cleaning translates into a lack of maintenance.

 4. Know the crucial times in your car’s life

 The ages 16, 21 and 40 are major milestones in most people’s lives.
-Cars first hit a milestone at 36,000 miles or three years, notes Edmunds.
+Cars first hit a milestone between 30,000 and 40,000 miles, notes Edmunds.
 That’s generally when bumper-to-bumper warranties expire and parts such as brakes need replacement.

 5. Do your online research

-Whether you’re researching your car’s value or planning to sell it online, Popular Mechanics recommends you consider these tips for using certain sites:
+Whether you’re researching your car’s value or planning to sell it online, Popular Mechanics recommends you consider important tips for using certain sites.

-For example, if you use eBay Motors, look at what sold and the prices.
+For example, if you use eBay Motors, look at what sold and for what price.
 That way you’ll know if your car is in demand.

 Do you have additional tips on selling vehicles?
 Share with us in comments below or on our Facebook page.